AndryRafam/Shadow/README.md

 <h3 algin="left"> About the program </h3>

 Shadow is a command line encryption program using AES-256 in Galois/Counter Mode (GCM) as an encryption algorithm and SHA-256 for HKDF (Key Derivation function based on HMAC).
 The program works with two passwords (each different).
-For more information about AES-256, Galois/Counter Mode and HKDF; follow the following links:
+For more information about AES-256, Galois/Counter Mode and HKDF (Hash Derivation Key Function).

     AES-256 > https://en.wikipedia.org/wiki/Advanced_Encryption_Standard